Important Payment Information

 Please read this information carefully as it concerns how your financial aid is calculated and refunded to you.
 It also explains why you may have to repay funds if you withdraw from some or all of your classes after receiving payment.

-Have you made your refund choice yet?
 As a financial aid recipient, you must choose how you want your refund paid to you.
-Beginning Fall 2018, you will have two electronic refund choices.
-Your choices are (1) automatic deposit into your personal checking or savings account (1-3 days, depending on your bank); or (2) deposit into a BankMobile Vibe checking account (same day).
-Please note that Dreamers with a government issued picture ID (CA Drivers License or ID Card, consulate card, etc.) may open a personal checking or savings account with a banking institution or open a BankMobile Vibe account.
-Get more information about your refund choices and BankMobile login information on the Financial Aid Refunds page.
+Visit this link for more information: https://bankmobiledisbursements.com/refundchoices/.
+Please note that Dreamers with a government issued picture ID (CA Drivers License or ID Card, consulate card, etc.) may open a personal checking or savings account with a banking institution or open a BankMobile Vibe Checking account.

 Financial aid is awarded to you based on FULL-TIME enrollment.
-If you are enrolled less than full-time, the amount you are eligible to receive may be reduced or cancelled.
+If you are enrolled less than full-time, the amount you are eligible to receive may be reduced or canceled.
 However, your award letter may continue to show the award at the full-time amount.
-You may check the status of your financial aid awards and view your award letter by logging into WebAdvisor.
+You may check the status of your financial aid awards and view your award letter by logging into Self Service.
 Enrollment status is calculated as follows:

 12 or more